CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

-# Lab 01: Explore Microsoft Defender XDR
+# Lab: Explore Microsoft Defender XDR

 ## Lab Scenario
  You are a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR.
 You start by assigning preset security policies in Exchange Online Protection (EOP) and Microsoft Defender XDR for Office 365.